TabbycatDebate/tabbycat/docs/install/heroku.rst

 `Heroku <http://www.heroku.com/>`_ is a platform as a service on which Tabbycat can be installed to be available on the internet.
 Naturally, this requires you to have a Heroku account.

 There are two ways to do this: a **short way** and a **long way**.
 Most people should use the short way.
-The long way requires some familiarity with command-line interfaces and Git, and requires a :ref:`local installation <install-local>` as a prerequisite, but makes it easier to :ref:`upgrade versions <upgrade-heroku>` later on and (unlike the short way) allows you to import data from CSV files.
+The long way requires some familiarity with command-line interfaces and Git, and requires a :ref:`local installation <install-local>` as a prerequisite, but makes it easier to :ref:`upgrade versions <upgrade-heroku>` later on.

 The short way
 =============